 N: Novel algorithms for Neural Networks

 In the post-ImageNet era, computer vision and machine learning researchers are solving more complicated AI problems using larger data sets driving the demand for more computation.
 However, Moore’s Law is slowing down, Dennard scaling has stopped, the amount of computation per unit cost and power is no longer increasing at its historic rate.
 This mismatch between supply and demand for computation highlights the need for co-designing efficient machine learning algorithms and domain-specific hardware architectures.
 The vast design space across algorithm and hardware is difficult to be explored by human engineers.
 We are constrained not only by computation resource but also human resource.
-Therefore, we need hardware-centric AutoML and design automation to bridge the gap.
-We are recently working on Hardware-Centric AutoML: ProxylessNAS [ICLR’19], AMC [ECCV’18], HAQ [CVPR’19].
+Therefore, we need auto AI techniques.
+We are recently working on hardware-centric auto AI: ProxylessNAS [ICLR’19], AMC [ECCV’18], HAQ [CVPR’19].